 In schema therapy, the patient will work with a therapist to uncover and understand their schemas; as well as offer positive solutions for coping.

-Schema Therapy focuses on the identification and treatment of schemas, seen as the ‘root’ cause psychological and emotional problems.
-The schemas targeted are long-lasting and self-defeating patterns which typically develop when a person’s core emotional needs are not met in their childhood or adolescence.
+Schema therapy focuses on the identification and treatment of schemas, seen as the root cause of psychological and emotional problems.
+The schemas targeted are long-lasting and self-defeating patterns that typically develop when a person’s core emotional needs are not met in childhood or adolescence.

-In comparison to more traditional CBT techniques, Schema Therapy has a stronger focus on the emotions of the patient’s emotions and unmet needs, and places a higher importance on the relationship between therapist and patient.
+In comparison to more traditional CBT techniques, schema therapy has a stronger focus on the emotions of the patient’s emotions and unmet needs and places higher importance on the relationship between therapist and patient.

 Benefits of schema therapy can include:

 - Being able to identify and healing schemas, despite how long-standing they may be

 - Learning how to get core needs to be met in a healthy and positive way

 - Learn how to cope and function as an adult